jnguye79/jnguye79/README.md

 # Jimmy N. 👋

 Welcome to my page!
 To start off, my day-to-day basis consolidates around work, personal projects, and learning new skills.
 I hope to bring about specific contributions that can help the world feel safer, easier, and better.
 In the future, I plan to share resources (media/guides/tutorials) to teach individuals how to code something small, something big, something important to you!
-I hope you enjoy your stay (on this page).
+I hope you enjoy your stay.

 - 🔭 I’m currently working on Introduction to Computer Science (CS50x), and my portfolio which you can find out more <a href="https://jnguye79.github.io/jnguye79/">here</a>!
 - 🌱 I’m currently learning HTML/CSS/JS, Python, SQL, C.